CameronLooney/Handwriting_Prediction/README.md

  Here I attempted to move into the deployment of my model, As this was the main focus of my project I plan to experiment with different deployments as I look to expand my knowledge further and broaden my skill set.
  My first deployment is a Tkinter GUI application which accepts photos uploaded from your device and predicts what the letter is, after prediction is complete, the models prediction along with the image are stored in a sqlite database.

+ # Stage 4
+ The second deployment allows the user to write out letters in the GUI and have the model predict them, there is also the ability to save the image.
+From here I'd like to combine both deployments into one multi window GUI, where the functionality from both can be offered.
+I'd also like to try introduce another model which can perhaps predict words rather than just letters.
+If time allows I'd also like to branch into different pythonic web frameworks like flask to get some experience in the basics

  # Notes
  The main task was to bring data through the data science process and into deployment, as such things are a little rough around the edges but I will hopefully be able to improve all aspects and implement more features and deployments.